-- (a) The identification of critical control points, if any.
-Critical control points are the points, steps or procedures in a given process at which control can be applied, and as a result, a hazard can be prevented, eliminated, or reduced to acceptable levels. - (b) The establishment of critical limits for each critical control point.
-Critical limits are the maximum or minimum value to which a physical, biological, or chemical hazard must be controlled in order to prevent, eliminate, or reduce to an acceptable level the occurrence of an identified hazard.
-For example: the establishment of specific limits on temperature, humidity, or pH. - (c) The identification of controls, other than those at critical control points, that are appropriate for ensuring cannabis product quality.
-Such controls include: - (1) Cleaning, sanitizing, and maintenance of the premises, equipment, and machinery as identified in the licensee's standard operating procedures and as may be specified by the equipment's manufacturer, as required pursuant to Subchapter 3. - (2) Supervisor, manager, and employee quality control and hygiene training, as required by sections 40232 and 40280.
+(a) The identification of critical control points.
+The points, steps or procedures in a given process at which control can be applied, and as a result, a hazard can be prevented, eliminated, or reduced to acceptable levels.

+(b) The establishment of critical limits for each critical control point.
+A critical limit is the maximum or minimum value to which a physical, biological, or chemical hazard must be controlled in order to prevent, eliminate, or reduce to an acceptable level the occurrence of an identified hazard.
+For example: the establishment of specific limits on temperature, humidity, or pH.
-- (3) An environmental monitoring program for the premises to verify the effectiveness of pathogen controls in processes where a cannabis product is exposed to a possible contaminant in the manufacturing environment required pursuant to Subchapter 3. - (4) A food allergen control program to prevent allergen cross-contact as required pursuant to Subchapter 3. - (d) The establishment and implementation of monitoring procedures in order to use monitoring results to assess whether control measures are operating as intended.
-This shall include specifying the frequency and documentation requirements for monitoring, and routine verification that any monitoring equipment or instruments are operating in accordance with specifications. - (e) The establishment and implementation of corrective actions to be taken when monitoring indicates there is a deviation from an established critical limit or other preventative control measures are not properly implemented or are found to be ineffective.
-This shall include procedures for ensuring: - (1) Appropriate action is taken to identify and correct a problem that has occurred with implementation of a preventative control; - (2) Appropriate action is taken, when necessary, to reduce the likelihood that a problem will recur; - (3) All affected material(s) or product(s) are evaluated for safety; - (4) All affected material(s) or product(s) are prevented from entering into commerce if the safety or quality of that material(s) or product(s) cannot be verified. - (f) The establishment and implementation of record keeping procedures to document hazard analyses and control plans, identify the person responsible for each step, identify the corrective actions to be taken upon of the discovery of a deviation, and documentation of instances of nonconformance material to product quality and corrective actions implemented.
-These records shall be subject to review by the Department. - (g) The establishment and implementation of verification procedures in order to validate that preventative controls are consistently implemented and are effective in minimizing or preventing identified hazards; and that monitoring activities are being conducted as required.
-Verification procedures shall include schedules or logs with the date and time of performance of the preventative control activity and the initials of the individual(s) completing the activity.

-(h) A licensee shall conduct a re-analysis of the hazard analysis and preventive controls whenever a significant change is made in the activities conducted at the premises if the change creates a reasonable potential for a new hazard or significant increase in a previously identified hazard, and shall implement any new preventive controls as necessary to comply with this Section.
+(c) The establishment and implementation of monitoring procedures in order to use monitoring results to adjust a given process and maintain control.
+This shall include specifying the frequency and documentation requirements for monitoring. (d) The establishment and implementation of corrective actions to be taken when monitoring indicates there is a deviation from an established critical limit.
+This shall include procedures for ensuring:

+(1) Appropriate action is taken to identify and correct a problem that has occurred with implementation of a preventative control;

+(2) Appropriate action is taken, when necessary, to reduce the likelihood that a problem will recur;

+(3) All affected material(s) or product(s) are evaluated for safety;

+(4) All affected material(s) or product(s) are prevented from entering into commerce if the safety or quality of that material(s) or product(s) cannot be verified.

+(e) The establishment and implementation of record keeping procedures to document hazard analyses and control plans, identify the person responsible for each step, and identify the corrective actions that were taken upon of the discovery of a deviation.
+These records shall be subject to review by the Department.

+(f) The establishment and implementation of verification procedures in order to validate that preventative controls are consistently implemented and are effective in minimizing or preventing identified hazards; and that monitoring activities are being conducted as required.

-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26011.5 and 26131, Business and Professions Code.